karthickbabuos/omniauth-oauth2-manifold/README.md

 5. State parameters can be introduced.
 6. Can control saving session information after authentication. (through :provder_ignores_state parameter)

+Eg. With the recent release of Google omniauth oauth2 gem jwt token validation and image details exclusion is done.
+This can be controlled by making these parameters as optional as shown below.

+option :skip_image_info, true
+      option :skip_jwt, false
+      option :jwt_leeway, 60

 The above mentioned problems can be easily controlled through this architecture.

 Simply introduce a .rb file for integrations under omniauth/strategies directory.